-- 1. Drugs approved by the U.S. Food and Drug Administration (FDA) for Atlantic salmon aquacultural purposes may be used consistent with label instructions.
-Drugs authorized, but not approved, by the FDA may be discharged consistent with Special Condition K.3, below.
+- 1. Drugs approved by the U.S. Food and Drug Administration (FDA) for aquacultural purposes may be used consistent with label instructions.
+Drugs authorized, but not approved, by the FDA may be discharged consistent with Special Condition J.3 below.
 All applications must comply with applicable FDA requirements.
 The discharge of any approved drug administered as preventative measures is prohibited unless the following conditions are met: the drug must be approved by FDA and the treatment and route of administration must be consistent with the drug's intended use.
 The term "discharge" includes any drug or other chemical treatment that is introduced to the fish through injection, ingestion, or immersion at the facility. - 2.
-When the need to treat or control diseases necessitates the use of a FDA-approved drug not identified in a facility's application, the facility shall notify the Department as soon as becoming aware of such circumstances.
+When the need to treat or control diseases necessitates the use of a FDA-approved drug not identified in a permittee's application, the facility shall notify the Department as soon as becoming aware of such circumstances.
 If advance notice is not possible, the facility shall notify the Department on the next business day after the use has begun.
 The notification shall include a description of the drug, its intended purpose, amount, concentration, duration of the use and information on aquatic toxicity.
-In the event the use is one-time occurrence of less than 30 days, an amended application need not be filed.
-If the drug is to be used for more than 30 days, or if the use may be repeated, an amended application must be filed promptly filed with the Department.
-If, upon review of information regarding the use of a drug pursuant to this section, the Department determines that significant adverse effects are likely to occur, it may restrict or limit such use. - 3.
-INAD and extralabel drug uses.
-The discharge of drugs authorized by the FDA for use during studies conducted under the Investigational New Animal Drug (INAD) program is prohibited unless in accordance with specific consent given in writing by the Department.
+In the event the use is one-time occurrence of less than 30 days, a permit modification application need not be filed.
+If the drug is to be used for more than 30 days, or if the use may be repeated, a permit modification application regarding the use of a drug pursuant to this section, the Department determines that significant adverse effects are likely to occur, it may restrict or limit such use. - 3.
+Investigational New Animal Drug (INAD) and extralabel drug uses.
+The discharge of drugs authorized by the FDA for use during studies conducted under the INAD program is prohibited unless in accordance with specific consent given in writing by the Department.
 Proposals for the use of investigational drugs must demonstrate that the minimum amount of drug necessary to evaluate its safety, efficacy, and possible environmental impacts will be used.
 Proposals must also include an environmental monitoring and evaluation program that at a minimum describes sampling strategies, analytical procedures, evaluation techniques and a timetable for completion of the program.